lauri-ra/WeatherApp/README.md

 arrow again.
 6. Voilà, the program should be running now!

-**NOTE!** I had problems with the resolution of the remote environment, causing the top and the bottom our program window to go outside of the shown desktop window.
-Because of this the program window could not be moved around, and some of the features (e.g. settings) were not clearly visible.
-If this happens to you as well, try the methods below.

 **I do not want to use the remote environment**

 If you know what you're doing, you can clone the repository to your computer and try running the program with the command lines below: